Saint Longinus (Bernini): Physiognomy

 Manipulating a subject's facial expression to depict their inner feelings and personality was a common technique employed by Bernini and other Baroque artists.
 In 1593, Italian iconographer Cesare Ripa published Iconologia, a book dealing with the idea of physiognomy.
 Physiognomy was a popular concept throughout the early seventeenth century and was heavily employed by Baroque artists.
 Longinus's upward glancing eyes and his parted mouth is an example of physiognomy.
 The expression of his face is meant to symbolize his inner feelings, specifically his spiritual enlightenment.
 The head is undoubtedly imitated by a Hellenistic model, the Borghese centaur (Louvre).
 This technique can also be seen in Bernini's Ecstasy of Saint Theresa, where Saint Theresa looks up to the sky with her mouth partly open, similar to what is seen in Saint Longinus.

 References to Catholic Christianity

 When Longinus pierced the side of Christ both blood and water came from the wound.
 The mixing of blood and water symbolizes the sacraments of the Eucharist and baptism, two important components of the Catholic faith during the Counter-Reformation.
 By depicting Longinus with the lance, Bernini is referencing these two important Catholic beliefs.

 Later engravings

 An engraving by H Frezza, created in 1696, exists in the Wellcome Library, London.

-Conclusion

-All of Bernini's techniques in the design and execution of Saint Longinus was in pursuit of a common goal: to facilitate an emotional accessibility between the sculpture and the viewer.
-As the Catholic Church experienced its Counter-Reformation and tried to regain its following after the Protestant Reformation, the commissioned works of religious art were meant to have the ability to connect with the viewer on a deeper, more spiritual level.
-The drama of the scene, the references to Catholic Christianity, and the emotional accessibility to the statue attempted to facilitate a deeper connection between the viewer and the Catholic faith.